jess-sims/jess-sims.github.io/content/posts/markdown/index.md

 ## Code Words

-To denote a word or a phrase as code, enclose the word(s) in backticks. **Example:** At the command prompt, enter `vi newtextfile.txt`.
+To denote a word or a phrase as code, enclose the word(s) in backticks. **For example:** At the command prompt, enter `vi newtextfile.txt`.

 ```
 At the command prompt, enter `vi newtextfile.txt`.